geoscixyz/em/content/case_histories/mt_isa/setup.rst

 Geological Background
 ---------------------

-The geology of the Cluny region and the southern extent of the Mt Isa lease is dominated by fault-repeated, steeply dipping stratigraphy of Native Bee Siltstone, Breakaway Shale, Moondarra Siltstone, incorporating Mt Novit Horizon, Surprise Creek Formation and Eastern Creek Volcanics as shown in :numref:`Geology_Section`.
+The geology of the Cluny region and the southern extent of the Mt Isa lease is dominated by fault-repeated, steeply dipping stratigraphy of Native Bee Siltstone, Breakaway Shale, Moondarra Siltstone that incorporates the Mt Novit Horizon, Surprise Creek Formation, and Eastern Creek Volcanics as shown in :numref:`Geology_Section`.
 The Mt Novit Horizon consists of a sequence of mica schists, phyllites and metasiltstones containing gossanous material of coarse grained pyrite, pyrrhotite, and magnetite, with variable sphalerite, galena, marcasite, chalcopyrite, arsenopyrite and accessories :cite:`russel1978`.
 Exploration along this horizon has occurred over a 40 year period.
 The best drilling intersection recorded is from a 4 m interval containing 100 g/T Ag, 7.6% Pb and 11.6% Zn :cite:`poole1981`.

 .. figure:: ./images/Geological_Section_Paper.png